City in Focus: Stargard, Poland

 Cities and communities can submit innovative housing practices through the Age-friendly World website, using the Submit Your Age-friendly Practice form.

-Entries are due by 4 April 2018.
+Entries are due on or before 15 May 2018.
 Practices will be assessed by a panel of judges for relevance, replicability, strong outcomes and innovation.
 The top three entries will be recognized.
 Winners will receive free travel to the October 2018 International Technical Meeting on Ageing at Home in Quebec, Canada, where they will receive a formal award.
 Winning programmes will also be publicized broadly through GIA and WHO networks and publications.

 For a full description of the Innovation@Home competition, please see: Innovation@Home